mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ### Width

-By default, the columns have a width of 100 pixels.
+By default, the columns have a width of 100px.
-This is an arbitrary, easy to remember value.
+This is an arbitrary, easy-to-remember value.
 To change the width of a column, use the `width` property available in `GridColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnWidthGrid.js", "bg": "inline"}}

 ### Minimum width

-By default, the columns have a minimum width of 50 pixels.
+By default, the columns have a minimum width of 50px.
-This is an arbitrary, easy to remember value.
+This is an arbitrary, easy-to-remember value.
 To change the minimum width of a column, use the `minWidth` property available in `GridColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnMinWidthGrid.js", "bg": "inline"}}